Earl Owensby Studios: Notable films

-Partnering With James Cameron
+Partnering with James Cameron

 In 1988, E.O purchased the unfinished, abandoned Cherokee Nuclear Power Plant, just outside Gaffney, South Carolina, with an eye towards turning it into a studio.
 The studio soon partnered with director James Cameron, who filled one of the plant's reactors with water to shoot his sci-fi epic The Abyss (1989).
 It was, at that time, the world's largest underwater sound stage.

 Recognizable talent

 Though E.O. used mostly unknown talent in its productions, many well-known names came through its doors.
-1984's Gremloids, which E.O. produced in conjunction with Regency Productions, featured comedians Paula Poundstone and Chris Elliott, while the action film Hooch (1977) starred Gil Gerard, known for his turn on the TV show Buck Rogers in the 25th Century and Danny Aiello.
+1984's Hyperspace, which E.O. produced in conjunction with Regency Productions, featured comedians Paula Poundstone and Chris Elliott, while the action film Hooch (1977) starred Gil Gerard, known for his turn on the TV show Buck Rogers in the 25th Century and Danny Aiello.
 The Oscar-nominated 1984 film Reuben, Reuben, starring Tom Conti and Kelly McGillis, though not produced by the studio, filmed on the studio's lot as did 1987's Florida Straits (with Raul Julia and Fred Ward).
-Director Worth Keeter, who helmed eight films for E.O., went on to be a regular director for the Power Rangers franchise.
+Director Worth Keeter, who directed eight films for E.O., went on to be a regular director for the Power Rangers franchise.